huggingface/community-events/whisper-fine-tuning-event/README.md

 game changing!
 The largest speech recognition datasets are available to us regardless of our device disk space.
 We are extremely excited to be showcasing streaming mode in this event and hope that you will enjoy using it.

+There is one caveat to streaming mode.
+When downloading a dataset to disk, the processed data is saved to our cache.
+If we want to re-use this data, we can directly load the processed data from cache, skipping the download and processing steps.
+Consequently, we only have to perform the downloading and processing operations once.
+With streaming mode, the data is not downloaded to disk.
+Thus, neither the download nor pre-processing are cached.
+If we want to re-use the data, the streaming steps must be repeated, with the audio files loaded and pre-processed again.
+Therefore, we recommend not using streaming mode if your dataset is small (< 10 hours).
+In this case, it is faster to download and pre-process the dataset in the conventional way once at the start, and then re-use it at each epoch.
+We provide pointers for disabling streaming mode in the section [Fine-Tune Whisper](#fine-tune-whisper).

 If you want to read more about streaming mode, we recommend you check out the aforementioned blog post: [A Complete Guide To Audio Datasets](https://huggingface.co/blog/audio-datasets).

 ### Pre-Processing